HL7/smart-app-launch/input/pages/index.md

 At launch time, the app constructs a request for authorization by supplying the following parameters to the EHR’s "authorize" endpoint.

-*Note on PKCE Support: if an app supplies
-PKCE parameters in the authorization request (`code_challenge` and `code_challenge_method`, see table below for details) the EHR SHALL ensure that the `code_verifier` is present and valid in Step 3 ("App exchanges authorization code for access token"), at the completion of the OAuth flow.*
+*Note on PKCE Support: the EHR SHALL ensure that the `code_verifier` is present and valid in Step 3 ("App exchanges authorization code for access token"), at the completion of the OAuth flow.*

 <table class="table">